OpenSourceEconomics/ose-course-scientific-computing/README.rst

 Students learn how to use `Python <https://www.python.org>`_ for advanced scientific computing.
 They acquire a toolkit of numerical methods frequently needed for the analysis of computational economic models, obtain an overview of basic software engineering tools such as `GitHub <https://www.github.com>`_ and `pytest <https://docs.pytest.org>`_, and are exposed to high-performance computing using  `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_ and `mpi4py <https://mpi4py.readthedocs.io>`_.

-Guest lectures organized by institutions from the public and private sector are an integral part of my teaching curriculum.
+Guest lectures organized by institutions from the public and private sector are an integral part of our curriculum.
 These events connect students directly with employment opportunities that match their interests and skill set and provide students with insights into scientific computing applications in a variety of settings.

 We build the course on the `Nuvolos.cloud <https://nuvolos.cloud>`_ as an integrated research and teaching platform.
 The platform provides a simple, browser-based environment that allows for  complete control over students’ computational environment and simplifies the dissemination of teaching material.
 It enables students to seamlessly scale up their course projects from a prototype to a high-performance computing environment.